ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 * Zero-trust to the extremes, for instance break-glass accounts with mfa fire proof lockers.
 * Never trust the developers.
 -->

 ---

-# Split "Where We Were"

-* Fast exit from Volvo, just fix it

----
 layout: image-right